jdhitsolutions/jdhitsolutions.github.io/README.md

 ### Social Links

 My [X/Twitter](https://x.com/jeffhicks) account is inactive and in read-only mode.
-I am not actively monitoring or responding to messages on these platforms.
+I am not actively monitoring or responding to messages on this platform.
 For engagement, please use either [BlueSky](https://bsky.app/profile/jdhitsolutions.com) or <a rel="me" href="https://techhub.social/@JeffHicks">Mastodon</a>

 ### Online Content